Home ยป Hong Kong travel information articles ยป Hong Kong Breakfast: 7 Unique Breakfast ONLY Available in Hong Kong

 More Hong Kong food information: The latest recommendation list of Hong Kong food

-Lin Heung Kui in Sheung Wan is a Hong Kong-style teahouse that retains the traditional business model just like a London restaurant.
-You can see the waiters pushing dim sum carts and the old-fashioned tea-drinking custom of making tea in tea cups at Lin Heung Kui.
-Precisely because Lin Heung Kui retains the tea-drinking experience of a traditional Hong Kong-style tea house, many local Hong Kong people make a special trip to Lin Heung Kui to eat snacks and drink tea during breakfast time.
+At Lian Heung Kui, you can see the waiters pushing the dim sum carts and the old style of tea drinking with tea cups.
+It is precisely because Lian Heung Kui has preserved this traditional Hong Kong style tea drinking experience that many local Hong Kong people make a special trip to Lian Heung Kui to have dim sum and tea at breakfast time.

 Business information of Lin Heung Kui